aramis-lab/clinica/docs/Converters/ADNI2BIDS.md

 For further details regarding clinica data, we recommend to look at the [ADNI Data Package ](https://adni.bitbucket.io/index.html) developed by the Alzheimer's Disease Neuroimaging Initiative.

+??? failure "Warning"
+    The conversion of the Field Mapping modality was recently added to Clinica (v O.9.O) and is still experimental.
+Bugs are expected to occur.
+In particular, it could not be tested how the process handles having more than one full run (magnitude + phase images) acquired in the same session.
+Feel free to report bugs if you encounter any.

 ## Using the converter